-Form 5572 Line Reference Description Result 10 Membership as of December 31, 2023 11 Indicate number of active members 17 12 Indicate number of inactive members (excluding pending refunds) 21 13 Indicate number of retirees and beneficiaries 79 14 Investment Performance for Calendar Year Ending December 31, 2023 1 15 Enter actual rate of return - prior 1-year period 11.60% 16 Enter actual rate of return - prior 5-year period 8.07% 17 Enter actual rate of return - prior 10-year period 6.49% 18 Actuarial Assumptions 19 Actuarial assumed rate of investment return 2 6.93% 20 Amortization method utilized for funding the system's unfunded actuarial accrued liability, if any Level Percent 21 Amortization period utilized for funding the system's unfunded actuarial accrued liability, if any 3 10 22 Is each division within the system closed to new employees?
-4 Yes 23 Uniform Assumptions 24 Enter retirement pension system's actuarial value of assets using uniform assumptions \$17,689,903 25 Enter retirement pension system's actuarial accrued liabilities using uniform assumptions 5 \$20,252,892 27 Actuarially Determined Contribution (ADC) using uniform assumptions, Fiscal Year Ending December 31, 2024 \$688,200
+Form 5572 Line Reference Description Result 10 10 Membership as of December 31, 2024 11 Indicate number of active members 14 12 Indicate number of inactive members (excluding pending refunds) 16 13 Indicate number of retirees and beneficiaries 85 14 Investment Performance for Calendar Year Ending December 31, 2024 15 Enter actual rate of return - prior 1-year period 7.72% 16 Enter actual rate of return - prior 5-year period 6.91% 17 Enter actual rate of return - prior 10-year period 6.62% 18 Actuarial Assumptions 19 Actuarial assumed rate of investment return 6.93% 20 Amortization method utilized for funding the system's unfunded actuarial accrued liability, if any Level Percent 21 Amortization period utilized for funding the system's unfunded actuarial accrued liability, if any 10 22 Is each division within the system closed to new employees?
+Yes 23 Uniform Assumptions 24 Enter retirement pension system's actuarial value of assets using uniform assumptions \$18,556,872 25 Enter retirement pension system's actuarial accrued liabilities using uniform assumptions \$20,488,888 27 Actuarially Determined Contribution (ADC) using uniform assumptions, Fiscal Year Ending December 31, 2025 \$694,584

-^{1.} The Municipal Employees' Retirement System's investment performance has been provided to GRS from MERS Investment Staff and is included here for reporting purposes.
+&lt;sup>1 The Municipal Employees' Retirement System's investment performance has been provided to GRS from MERS Investment Staff and is included here for reporting purposes.
 The investment performance figures reported are net of investment expenses on a rolling calendar year basis for the previous 1-, 5-, and 10-year periods as required under PA 530.

-^{2.} Net of administrative and investment expenses.

-^{3.} Populated with the longest amortization period remaining in the amortization schedule, across all divisions in the plan.
-This is when each division and the plan in total is expected to reach 100% funded if all assumptions are met.

-^{4.} If all divisions within the employer are closed, "yes."
-If at least one division is open (including shadow divisions), "no."

-^{5.} Line 25 actuarial accrued liability is determined under PA 202 uniform assumptions which differ from the valuation assumptions.
-In particular, the assumed rate of return for PA 202 purposes is 6.90%.
+- Net of administrative and investment expenses. - Populated with the longest amortization period remaining in the amortization schedule, across all divisions in the plan.
+This is when each division and the plan in total is expected to reach 100% funded if all assumptions are met. - If all divisions within the employer are closed, "yes."
+If at least one division is open (including shadow divisions), "no." - Line 25 actuarial accrued liability is determined under PA 202 uniform assumptions which may differ from the valuation assumptions.
+In accordance with the March 4, 2025 memo on the selection of Uniform Assumptions, "[f]or retirement systems that utilize an investment rate of return that is less than 7.00% for funding purposes, the local government should use the lower investment rate of return for the uniform assumption as well."
+In particular, the assumed rate of return for PA 202 purposes is 6.93%.